arlk/CurveProximityQueries.jl/README.md

  - Tolerance Verification
  - Collision Detection

 between an absolutely continuous parametric curve and another object, or between two curves.
-If you find this package/work useful in your research please cite:
+If you find this package/work useful in your research please cite our [paper](https://arxiv.org/pdf/1902.05027.pdf):
 ```
 @article{lakshmanan2019proximity,
   title={Proximity Queries for Absolutely Continuous Parametric Curves},